 Here in this article, we’ll go through a list of 22 French insults that you could use when you think the situation truly calls for it.

 If you don’t want to insult anybody, that’s fine---awesome even---but you still need to learn these insults so you’d know when to cry foul when someone is insulting you in French.

 Ready to check out some French insults?
 Let’s go!

 If you don’t understand the real meaning of this phrase, you might think that it’s not that rude when someone says this to you.
 Tête de noeud literally means “knothead” after all.
 But its real meaning?
-It’s even ruder than its English equivalent dickhead!
+This French insult is even ruder than its English equivalent "dickhead"!

 Yes, une vache espagnole means a Spanish cow..
 But what does it mean when someone calls you a Spanish cow?
 Its real meaning is enough to make newbie French language learners cry and go home.

 The full phrase is “Tu parles français comme une vache espagnole” which means you speak French like a Spanish cow.
-It’s used for someone who doesn’t speak French well; such as one with a trying-too-hard to-be-authentic French accent perhaps.
+This French insult is used for someone who doesn’t speak French well; such as one with a trying-too-hard to-sound-authentic French accent perhaps.

 Hurts quite a lot, doesn't it?